nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

-This features aims to implement a Spaced Repetition system to schedule cards such that more difficult cards are prioritised for studying, and less difficult cards appear less frequently.
-Spaced Repetition makes users give more of their attention to more difficult cards, and thus has been shown to greatly improve memory retention when used as a scheduling tool for flashcards.
+This features aim to implement a Spaced Repetition system to schedule cards based on the level of difficulty indicated by the user.
+In combination with the difficulty feature, Spaced Repetition determines when is the next recommended revision date for each flashcard, to make user give more of their attention to the difficult ones and practice it earlier, optimising learning.

+Using the difficulty system, we can decide a `nextPracticeDate` for the specified card based on the difficulty selected by the user.
+This helps to remove the need to manually set `nextPracticeDate`, and provides user with a more intuitive way to determine their `nextPracticeDate` based on `difficulty`.

+Possible difficulty inputs: `easy`, `medium`, `hard`

 Given below is an example usage of the Spaced Repetition Feature.